 Do ratings tell you which seat is safest?
 Not on their own.
 They can point you toward a strong option, but the better seat is always the one that fits your child, fits your car, and gets used correctly every time.

 Do NJ car seat laws apply to used seats?
-NJ car seat laws focus on the child’s age, height, and weight, not whether the seat is new or used.
-But a used seat still needs to meet the same safety standards: not expired, not recalled, not previously in a crash.
+The law focuses on the child’s age, height, and weight, not whether the seat is new or used.
+But a used seat still needs to meet the same safety standards: not expired, not recalled, and not previously in a crash.

-New Jersey’s car seat rules give you a starting point, but they should not be the only thing you check.
-Fit, recall history, crash history, and how easy the seat is to use every day all shape whether it actually works for your family.
+New Jersey’s car seat rules give you a starting point.
+But they should not be the only thing you check.
+Fit, recall history, crash history, and ease of daily use all shape whether a seat actually works for your family.
 The right pick is usually the boring one: fits the child, fits the car, holds up trip after trip.